Papal titles: Pontiff

-With regard specifically to the term Maximum Pontiff (Pontifex Maximus), it was a title of the Roman emperor since the reign of Caesar Augustus, being abdicated by Gratian (375-383).
-The Encyclopædia Britannica, however without citing source, attributes Pope Leo I (r.
-440-461) to the use of the title Pontiff Maximus (Pontifex Maximus).
+The title of Pontifex Maximus was a title of the Roman emperor since the reign of Caesar Augustus, being abdicated by Gratian (375–383).
+The Encyclopædia Britannica, without citing source, attributes Pope Leo I (r.
+440–461) to the use of the title Pontifex Maximus.
 Other sources, also without documentary proof, claim that the title was first used by Pope Gregory I (r.
-590-604), as a demonstration of continuity of civil power after the fall of the Roman Empire.
-However, since popes started using the title "Maximum Pontiff" much later, during the Italian Renaissance in the 15th century, there seems to be no relationship between them.
+590–604), as a demonstration of continuity of civil power after the fall of the Western Roman Empire.
+However, since popes started using the title "Pontifex Maximus" much later, during the Italian Renaissance in the 15th century, there seems to be no relationship between them.